|(a) The purpose of this section is to provide a procedure

 for the determination.

-(2) If the Director of Finance determines that a violation
+(2) If the chief officer determines that a violation

 of the rules or statutes has occurred in a case where a contract has

 not been awarded, he or she shall so inform the protesting party and

 other interested parties by letter which sets forth the reasons for